sujonraihan/ibcs/Linux/package-management.md

 ## 📦 Overview

-Package Management Systems হল Linux সিস্টেমে সফটওয়্যার ইনস্টল, আপডেট, এবং রিমুভ করার জন্য ব্যবহৃত টুলস। বিভিন্ন Linux distribution বিভিন্ন package manager ব্যবহার করে।
+Package Management Systems are tools used for installing, updating, and removing software in Linux systems.
+Different Linux distributions use different package managers.

 ## 🎯 Package Manager Types